 // Anantara was so kind to be hosting our little blogger meeting this evening, and we didn’t pay for food and drinks.//

-On her way back from Thailand, Julia from Sweetescapes.net had a short layover in Dubai.
-Julia is one of the bloggers from our blogger network XOXO Collective, and Hanna and I had been looking forward to seeing her in Dubai.
+On her way back from Thailand, Julia from Sweetescapes.net had a short layover in Dubai, and Hanna and I had been looking forward to seeing her.

 I had promised Julia that I would pick her up in the airport, which turned out to be a stupid idea, because the weekend traffic combined with a lot of roadwork turned the trip into a 2-hour long journey, so poor Julia had to wait for me.